CumulusNetworks/docs/content/knowledge-base/Installing-and-Upgrading/Installation/Using-ifupdown2-on-Ubuntu.md

 ## Verifying ifupdown2

-Once `ifupdown2` is installed, `ifupdown2`-specific commands can be used to test and verify:
+After the `ifupdown2` installation finishes, you can use `ifupdown2`-specific commands to test and verify:

     user@host:~$ sudo ifquery -ra
     auto lo